 How can you identify the obvious signs you’re in an unhealthy relationship?

-Most times, it’s easy to confuse a toxic relationship with a healthy relationship where couples are not compatible with each other but the difference is clear if you look closely.
+Most times, it’s easy to confuse a toxic relationship with an unhealthy relationship where couples are not compatible with each other but the difference is clear if you look closely.

 It’s not surprising that people in unhealthy relationships don’t even know they are in one unless they are told.